maitreyiswaroop/phase10-app/README.md

 dcd phase10-app/frontend
 npm install
 npm run dev
+CTRL C to cancel, not Z - will have to kill process if Z

 ## TODOs:
 - Fix game logic - eg. once phase complete, enable hitting either of the players' existing phases